-The purpose of the undergraduate program is to prepare professional nurses committed to the health and well-being of all people.
+The School of Nursing at Cleveland State University (CSU) offers both undergraduate and graduate programs in professional nursing.
+The purpose of the undergraduate program, which leads to a Bachelor of Science in Nursing (BSN) degree, is to educate professional nurses committed to the health and well-being of all people.
 Graduates of the program are prepared to function as generalists in community-based health care settings.
-They are prepared to use a preventive health framework to provide primary, secondary, and tertiary care to families, groups and communities.
-Cleveland State University BSN graduates are prepared for entry-level positions in nursing and graduate study.
+They learn to use a preventive health framework to provide primary, secondary, and tertiary care to families, groups and communities.
+Cleveland State University BSN graduates are ready for entry-level positions in nursing as well as graduate study.

 The graduate program, through which nurses can earn a Master of Science in Nursing (MSN) degree, prepares RNs for advanced specialized practice.
 Graduate students may choose from the following tracks: Specialized Populations, Forensic Nursing, Clinical Nurse Leader, and Nursing Education.
 In addition, the School of Nursing and the College of Business offer a combined MSN/MBA degree.